 The fall planting season is here!
-Temperatures are cooling down, making it a perfect time to replace your plants you may have lost during the hot summer, or replace your high-water-usage plants with water-thrifty ones.
+Temperatures are cooling down, making it a perfect time to replace your plants you may have lost during the record-hot summer, or replace your high-water-usage plants with water-thrifty ones.
 Find our favorite Water – Use It Wisely resources below:

 Water – Plant It Wisely: Our Ultimate Fall Planting Resource